bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

 ## Exploring Bitmark transactions using the Bitmark Registry website

-Userse can explore all of the transactions on the Bitmark blockchain using the Bitmark Registry web application:
+Users can explore all of the transactions on the Bitmark blockchain using the Bitmark Registry web application:

 * For transactions on the Bitmark livenet blockchain: https://registry.bitmark.com